Or, in the original German, Die Zauberflöte

 - [[What Do You Mean Its Not Allegorical What do you mean, it's not allegorical?}}: Tamino is the human soul seeking enlightenment; Pamina is the Spirit of Enlightenment; the Queen of the Night is the Roman Catholic Church; Sarastro is Freemasonry.
 The Spirit of Enlightenment originally lived with the Church, but when the Church became more interested in power and wealth than the pursuit of wisdom, it was taken from her and went to live with the Freemasons.

-- Wounded Gazelle Gambit: How the Queen of the Night manages to convince Tamino that Sarastro is a villain, and that she is a poor grieving mother.
+- Wounded Gazelle Gambit: How the Queen of the Night manages to convince Tamino that Sarastro is a villain, and that she is a poor grieving mother (Though, in fact, she is a poor grieving mother whose husband has died, whose daughter has been kidnapped, and is finding herself powerless).

 - Write Who You Know: It's common belief that Mozart wrote Papageno, a cheerful, easily-distracted fellow who falls in love with any woman he meets, based directly on himself.